RantAI-dev/Book3-DSAR/content/docs/Part-IV/Chapter-17.md

 To express these time complexities, computer scientists use asymptotic notation, which provides a formal way to describe the growth rate of an algorithm's runtime.
 </p>

-- <p style="text-align: justify;">Big O Notation (O) represents the upper bound of an algorithm's time complexity.
+- <p style="text-align: justify;">Big O Notation ($O$) represents the upper bound of an algorithm's time complexity.
 It describes the worst-case scenario in which the algorithm will take the maximum possible time to complete relative to the input size.
 Big O notation is widely used because it gives a clear picture of how an algorithm's runtime scales as the input size increases, focusing on the most significant factors that affect performance.</p>
-- <p style="text-align: justify;">Big Ω Notation (Ω), on the other hand, represents the lower bound of an algorithm's time complexity.
+- <p style="text-align: justify;">Big Ω Notation ($Ω$), on the other hand, represents the lower bound of an algorithm's time complexity.
 It describes the best-case scenario, indicating the minimum time an algorithm will take to complete.
-While less commonly used in everyday analysis, Big Ω is important for understanding the least amount of time an algorithm can be expected to run.</p>
+While less commonly used in everyday analysis, Big $Ω$ is important for understanding the least amount of time an algorithm can be expected to run.</p>
-- <p style="text-align: justify;">Big Θ Notation (Θ) provides an exact asymptotic bound, representing both the upper and lower bounds of an algorithm's time complexity.
-When an algorithm is said to have a time complexity of Θ(f(n)), it means that its runtime grows at the same rate as f(n) in both the best and worst cases.
+- <p style="text-align: justify;">Big Θ Notation ($Θ$) provides an exact asymptotic bound, representing both the upper and lower bounds of an algorithm's time complexity.
+When an algorithm is said to have a time complexity of $Θ(f(n))$, it means that its runtime grows at the same rate as $f(n)$ in both the best and worst cases.
 This notation is valuable when the algorithm's runtime does not vary significantly with different input scenarios, providing a precise measure of its efficiency.</p>
 <p style="text-align: justify;">
 To illustrate the importance of time complexity analysis, consider two classic algorithmic problems: linear search and binary search.
 Linear search has a time complexity of $O(n)$, meaning that in the worst case, the algorithm must check each element in the array before finding the target or concluding that it is not present.
 Binary search, however, has a time complexity of $O(\log n)$, as it repeatedly halves the search space, drastically reducing the number of comparisons needed.
 This difference in time complexity demonstrates why binary search is vastly more efficient than linear search for large datasets.
 </p>